-Applications must be submitted in the academic year preceding the academic year of the requested leave.
-Applications for paid leaves to be taken during the 2020-2021 academic year are due by Friday, December 13th, 2019.
-Letters of support from the applicant's chair (if applicable) and dean are due no later than January 15th.
+Applications must be submitted by December 15th in the academic year preceding the academic year of the requested leave.
+For example, applications for paid leaves to be taken during the 2022-2023academic year are due by December 15, 2021.
+Letters of support from the applicant's chair (if applicable) and dean are due no later than December 22nd.

-Paid leave proposals are accepted on-line via a proposal system within Campus Connect.
+Paid leave proposals are accepted on-line via the Blackbaud proposal system.
 Click here for instructions on navigating to it.
-If you have followed the instructions but do not appear to have access to the system, write to URC@depaul.edu
+If you have followed the instructions but do not appear to have access to the system, write to URC@depaul.edu.